-The President of the General Court or, if necessary, another Judge rules on the application for interim measures in a reasoned order.
+The President of the General Court or, if necessary, the Vice President, rules on the application for interim measures in a reasoned order.

 Interim measures are granted only if three conditions are met:

-1) the action in the main proceedings must appear, at first sight, to be well founded;
+- the action in the main proceedings must not appear, at first sight, to be without reasonable substance;

-3) the interim measures must take account of the balance of the parties' interests and of public interest.
+- the interim measures must take account of the balancing of the parties' interests and of the public interest.

 The order is provisional in nature and in no way prejudges the decision of the General Court in the main proceedings.
-In addition, an appeal against it may be brought before the Court of Justice.
+In addition, an appeal against it may be brought before the Vice President of the Court of Justice.